 Niles Canyon Railway

 Board in Sunol on Main Street at Kilkare Road.
 Trains run the first and third Sunday of each month, year-round, rain or shine.
 This one-hour, 12-mile round trip crosses an 1896 bridge over Alameda Creek in the canyon where Bronco Billy Anderson and Ben Turpin starred in 1912 movies.
 Charlie Chaplin’s The Tramp was shot here in 1915.
 A diesel pulls the train down the canyon, a steam engine pulls it back to Sunol.
-Dur-ing spring wildflower season extra Sunday excursions are added.
+During spring wildflower season extra Sunday excursions are added.
 Suggested donations ($6 adults, $3 children) are collected on board.
 Carry exact amount (no change available).
-Niles Canyon Railway, P.O.
-Box 2247, Niles Station, CA 94536; (510) 862-9063.
+Niles Canyon Railway, Niles Station, (510) 862-9063.

 Roaring Camp & Big Trees Narrow Guage Railroad